swesterfeld/liquidsfz/README.md

 ## DESCRIPTION

-liquidsfz is an attempt to implement a full sfz sampler based on fluidsynth.
-So the code here merely contains a parser for sfz files, code to load the samples and code to map the sfz parameters to fluidsynth.
-The actual synthesis is performed using fluidsynth.

-Right now liquidsfz is in the early development phase.
-Later on, it will have a library API so that other programs can also support the sfz format.
+liquidsfz is an attempt to implement an free and open source sampler that can load and play .sfz files.
+The main goal is to provide a library that is easy to integrate into other projects.
+Right now the API is still changing fast, but in the long term goal is to provide a library API that is stable.

 ## TESTING